ericnishio/dracarys/README.md

 ## How to use

 1. Copy this folder to your WoW addons folder (make sure it's named `Dracarys`).
-2. In game, type: `/dracarys` to see a list of available commands.
+2. In game, type `/dracarys` to see a list of available commands.